scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 Site branding is a block found in the "Site header" pattern.

-The site branding logo link is given a "data-header" attribute whose value is `header-logo`.
+The site branding logo link is given a 'data-header' attribute whose value is `header-logo`.

-The site branding title link is given a "data-header" attribute whose value is `header-title`.
+The site branding title link is given a 'data-header' attribute whose value is `header-title`.

 {% highlight html %}
 <div class="ds_site-branding">